 5. Is this how you saw a healthy, happy relationship?
 Do you still want to be doing this in 3, 6, 9, 12 months or even in years?

 I know that I never saw myself as a sideline woman, no matter how low my self-esteem was.
 Think very hard about whether you want to continue living on the fringes and in the shadows of his life?
-Can you continue living with lies?
+Can you keep living with lies?
 Could you do what you’ve already done, forever?
-This is a good time to think about your short-, medium- and long-term goals, as well as your values.
-Is this affair taking you towards your needs, expectations, and wishes or is this taking you in the opposite direction?
+This is the perfect time to think about your short-, medium- and long-term goals, as well as your values.
+Is this affair taking you towards your needs, expectations, and wishes or in the opposite direction?

 7. Go cold turkey.

-If you can afford it, go away for a few days or a week to somewhere nice or go and stay with friends and family.
-Turn off your phone and let the important people know where you are so that you don’t worry.
-There should be absolutely no contact.
+If you can afford it, go away for a few days or a week for a bit of r&r or go and stay with friends and family.
+Turn off your phone and let loved ones know where you are so that they (and you) don’t worry.
+There should be absolutely no contact with your ex.

 8. Stop being where he expects you to be and break whatever routine you have.

-When I speak to women involved with attached men, whether they realise it or not, they are almost always in a tight routine.
-After all, keeping things in a tight routine is how he stops himself from getting caught out and also how he fits you into his schedule.
+Stop being where he expects you to be.
+When I speak to ‘other women’, whether they realise it or not, they are almost always in a tight routine.
+After all, keeping things in this way is how he stops himself from getting caught out.
+It’s also how he fits you into his schedule.
 You must break the routine.
 Stop being in his rotation.
 Let your phone go straight to voicemail or screen.
 Be out when he calls.
 Instead of being in watching TV with your feet up waiting for his call, be out.
 Be busy.
 If you think you’ll be tempted to be swayed, change your mobile phone or block his email address.
 Find out more about No Contact.